Silence

 A moment later, the air flows into his rainbow clay and then gently falls to the table.

-He takes the additional clay and starts to work it with his hands.
+He takes the additional clay and works it with his hands.

 “Berek,” says Tzina, “this is my father.”